 - pinch of red pepper flakes

 - good squeeze of lime juice (about ½ of a lime)

 - 1 ½ to 2 cups leftover pulled pork, warmed*

-- about ½ cup freshly grated pepper jack cheese
+- about ½ cup pepper jack or cheddar cheese**

 - Preheat your broiler.
 Line a baking sheet with parchment and set aside.